 Drew is the founder and CEO of Sourcehut, and its principal engineer.
-He is also the maintainer and original author of the wlroots and sway projects, a frequent contributor to Alpine Linux, and expert in C, Go, and web technologies, as well as graphics, compilers, language design, and operations and integration.
+He is also the original author of the wlroots and sway projects, a frequent contributor to Alpine Linux, and an expert in C, Go, and web technologies, as well as graphics, compilers, language design, and operations and integration.
 Drew also has extensive writing experience, including tech & end-user docs, and is an expert software architect.

 - Systems programming, web development, operations, planning & execution

 - Drew DeVault’s blog

 Simon is a senior engineer at SourceHut who is responsible for large swaths of Go’s email ecosystem, serves as the release manager for Wayland upstream, and is the present maintainer of wlroots and sway.
 Simon also maintains many systems projects, such as the mrsh shell and most Go email libraries, and has made significant contributions to Linux, Mesa, Monado & OpenXR, and more.

 - Systems programming, email software, free/libre graphics programming